Silicosis: Why OSHA Silica Dust Regulations and Table 1 Matters

 Acute silicosis symptoms can begin as early as a few weeks after exposure and include a cough, weight loss, and fatigue.
 In some people, it may take years before the symptoms occur.

-Chronic silicosis typically shows up 10 – 30 years after you are exposed.
+Chronic silicosis typically shows up after 10 to 30 years of persistent exposure.
 This gets into your upper lungs and can result in extensive scarring.

-If you remain in a high-exposure environment, you’ll experience accelerated silicosis, which means you’ll experience the long-term effects even sooner—usually within 10 years.
+If you remain in a high-exposure environment, you’ll experience accelerated silicosis.
+This could lead you to experience the long-term effects even sooner—usually within 10 years.

 Disturbingly, no cure for silicosis exists, and it also increases your risk of lung cancer, tuberculosis, and COPD.
 Only preventative measures will keep your lungs healthy.